SINTEF-9012/proasense-adapter-oracle/README.md

       comma-separated.
   3.  object_id.tags: these values represent column OBJECT_ID in the schema.
 The values user want to extract must be listed        here in the form they are present in the database and separated with comma..
   4.  object_id.mapping: Values for this parameter maps to tags of the previouse parameter, these values must be presented         in the same sequence as the object_id.tags to avoid missmathch.
-Second property required is the type of value this is, like STRING, DOUBLE, BOOLEAN OR BLOB.
+Second property required is the type of value this is, like STRING, DOUBLE, BOOLEAN or BLOB.
 Syntaxt for this should look like this: cycleTime:DOUBLE, multiple values must be separeted by comma.

 #